Facilitation and Passenger Data

 Advance Passenger Information (API)

-Thirty-nine countries now require airlines to send Advance Passenger Information (API) before the flight’s arrival.
-Thirty-two more countries are planning to introduce similar requirements in the near future.
+Over 70 countries now require airlines to send API before the flight’s arrival.
+More countries are planning to introduce similar requirements in the near future.
 API information usually consists of data found in the Machine Readable Zone (MRZ) of passports and other travel documents (full name, date or birth, gender, passport number, country of citizenship, country of passport issuance).

 However, some countries require information that cannot be machine-read.
 IATA's aim is to ensure that all countries requiring API-type data harmonize their requirements with global standards and guidelines.